Semantic-Org/Semantic-UI-React/CONTRIBUTING.md

 This is a good time to open your PR.
 The component has been created, but the API and internals are not yet coded.
 We prefer to collaborate on these things to minimize rework.

-This will also with getting early feedback and smaller faster iterations on your component.
+This will also help with getting early feedback and smaller faster iterations on your component.

 ### Spec out the API